kappnav/design/status-determination.md

 ### Kind Status Mapping Definition

-A kind status mapping can be defined for a kind and registered to replace Prism defaults or registered for a previously unregistered kind.
-A kind status mapping is a Kubernetes config map in the prism name space.
+A kind status mapping can be defined for a kind and registered to replace kAppNav defaults or registered for a previously unregistered kind.
+A kind status mapping is a Kubernetes config map in the kappnav name space.
 You register a kind status mapping simply by creating the configmap instance.

 Kind Status Mapping Schema: